DeborahOlaboye/Smet/frontend/DOCUMENTATION.md

 ## API interactions
 See `../docs/api.md` for how the frontend currently accesses mocked APIs and how to replace them.

+### Web3 integration 🔧
+A dedicated Web3 integration layer lives under `src/lib/web3` and provides:

+- `useSmetReward()` — a hook that encapsulates the prepare/write/wait flow for the `SmetReward` contract.
+- `SmetRewardService` — a small helper for programmatic interactions and utility helpers.
+- `getRewardContractConfig()` — contract address/ABI resolution centralised in one place.

+Use `useRewardContract()` (legacy wrapper) or `useSmetReward()` directly from the new layer.

 ## Contribution
 See `../docs/contributing.md` for the frontend contribution workflow and checklist.